munhoz2k/munhoz2k/README.md

 Hello, my name is Lucas, or you can call me Munhoz which is my surname.

 Passionate about web development, programming, softwares, how software works, how it is made and also passionate about games.
-In 2020 I decided to study the C language, at the time I already understood how technologies used to work, but I was still wondering myself what I would do for living, it was at that time
-I learned how softwares were made.
+In 2020 I was still wondering myself what I would do for living, it was at that time I learned how softwares were made.
 I decide to specialize in web development at the end of 2021 learning HTML, CSS, JavaScript and following the banck-end specialization path using Express, TypeScript and NodeJS.
+And today I'm working creating web pages with React and NextJS.

 ### Extra: